rzeldent/esp32-smartdisplay/README.md

 ## Rotation

 The library supports rotating for most of the controllers.
-Support for the parallel RGB interface is done using software emulation (in LVGL).
-Rotating is done calling the appropriate function in the LVGL library:
+Support for the direct 16bits parallel connection is done using software emulation (in LVGL).

+Rotating is done calling the ```lv_disp_set_rotation``` function in the LVGL library with the rotation:

 ```c++
   auto disp = lv_disp_get_default();